haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Rust's ``cap-std``
 ~~~~~~~~~~~~~~~~~~

-`cap-std <https://github.com/bytecodealliance/cap-std>`__ is a Rust library exploring what ergonomic IO interfaces forWASI system in a high level language should look like.
+`cap-std <https://github.com/bytecodealliance/cap-std>`__ is a Rust library exploring what ergonomic IO interfaces for WASI system calls in a high level language should look like.
 On one hand, it is great, and we should borrow from it heavily.
 On the other hand, we should surpass in not needing to be something on top of the "regular" standard library which ordinarily exposes more Unixy things than is appropriate.